 How does Fitbit measure my cardio fitness score?

-Your cardio fitness score is determined by your resting heart rate, age, gender, weight, and other personal information.
+Your cardio fitness score is determined by your resting heart rate, age, sex, weight, and other personal information.
 For best results, make sure your weight is correct in your Fitbit profile.
 Also, wear your tracker or watch to sleep for a better resting heart rate estimate.
 Your cardio fitness score will be shown as a range unless you use GPS for runs.

 How do I get a more precise estimate of my score?